Prospective Graduate Students FAQs

 What happens if I miss the admissions deadline or have an incomplete file?

 Late and/or incomplete admissions applications are not considered.
-We strongly encourage applicants to submit all admissions materials well in advance of the January 15 deadline.
-Should applicants miss the January 15 deadline, their application will move to the next year's admission cycle.
+We strongly encourage applicants to submit all admissions materials well in advance of the January 15th deadline.
+Should applicants miss the deadline, their application will move to the next years admission cycle.

 What happens after my application materials are submitted?

-After your application is received and the admissions deadline, program faculty will review applicant materials and invite selected applicants to an on-campus interview process, generally held in late February.
+After your applications is received and the admissions deadline, program faculty will review applicant materials and invite selected applicants to an on-campus interview process.
+These are generally held in late February.

 Do out of state applicants have to attend the on-campus interview process, if invited?

-Yes, all applicants invited to the on-campus interview process must attend in order to be considered for admission.
-Generally we give 15-30 days of advance notice of the on-campus interview date so that you may plan your travel accordingly.
+Generally, yes.
+All applicants invited to the on-campus interview process must attend in order to be considered for admission.
+Generally, we give 15-30 days of advance notice of the on-campus interview date so that you may plan your travel accordingly.
+However, we do understand that things come up, so if you are absolutely not able to attend you may contact our program admission chairs, Amney Harper and Charles Lindsey, to discuss alternative options.

 What happens at the on-campus interview process?

 The on-campus interview process involves individual and group interviews.
 The day begins with an orientation to the program, followed by two individual interviews with faculty and one group process interview, which two faculty facilitate.
+Throughout the day you will also have opportunities to meet with current graduate students, who can answer many questions you may have about the program.
 The interview process is designed to help the faculty and you make informed decisions about admission into the program.

 What happens after the on-campus interview process?

-Immediately following the on-campus interviews, the faculty make their decisions.
-Applicants selected will receive an official letter from the Office of Graduate Studies regarding the admission decision.
+Immediately following the on-campus interviews, the faculty makes their decisions.
+Applicants selected will receive an official letter regarding the admission decision.
 This notification is mailed about two weeks after the on-campus interview.